hemeshvpatel/ReactRepoSearch/README.md

 A simple 3 page design that consists of a landing page, search results, and detailed page.
 The UI is kept clean with a simple color scheme.
 Number of results are displayed and adjusted based on sort and filtering.
 The **responsive** template supports two viewports:

-- Desktop: Side Filter for Languages and Dropdow for Sort
+- Desktop: Side Filter for Languages and Dropdown for Sort
 - Mobile/Tablet: Dropdowns for Languages and Sort

 ## Components